yt-project/yt/doc/source/visualizing/plots.rst

    p.save()

 Symlog is very versatile, and will work with positive or negative dataset ranges.
-Here is an example using symlog scaling to plot a postive field with a linear range of ``(0, linthresh)``.
+Here is an example using symlog scaling to plot a positive field with a linear range of ``(0, linthresh)``.

 .. python-script::